pgodschalk/practicalDL/docs/NOTES.md

   doesn't add much information to the dataset
 - Useful for determining the smallest number of neurons to get useful information propagated through

+## Convolutions & Pooling Definitions

+- Used a lot in image processing
+- For every pixel in the image, take the corresponding pixels in the filter and multiply them together, then sum the result
+- Max pooling: take the maximum value of the pixels in the filter to reduce the dimensionality of the image